Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/bug_report.md

 - What bootloader (fusèe, hekate, etc) was Atmosphère launched by:
 - Official release or unofficial build:
   - [ Offical release version x.x.x (or) unofficial build ]
-  - [ If using an unofficial build, include details on where/how you acquired the build.
-Self-compilation vs ex: Kosmos included version of Atmosphère ]
+  - [ If using an unofficial build, include details on where/how you acquired the build. ]
+     - [ Ex: Self-compilation ]
+     - [ Ex: Kosmos' distribution of Atmosphère ]
 - Do you have additional kips or sysmodules you're loading:
-- Homebrew software installed:
+- Homebrew software installed: [ * ]
-  - [ Note: If software you have installed can be used to make 'backups' of game files or distributed explicitly for piracy and are connected to why Atmosphère crashed, we will not provide support related to this issue. ]

 ### Additional context?

 - Additional info about your environment:
 - [ Any other information relevant to your issue. ]